 While it can be easy to ignore high moisture levels in your home by just turning on a fan or blasting your AC unit, it can actually be bad for your home and family.
 Too much moisture can create the perfect environment for mold to grow and other bacteria.
 Living with these contaminants can affect your family’s health and cause respiratory problems.

 In addition to making our air conditioners work too hard, a high humidity level can result in the following:

 - Wood rot that threatens the integrity of your home

 - Moisture exposure to electronic components and appliances within your home

 To eliminate health concerns and to protect your biggest investment—your home—consider the installation of a whole-house dehumidifier.

 Maintaining Your Humidifier and Dehumidifier

-Of course, even with vigilant care, you may need repair for your humidity control system at some point.
-If you hear funny noises coming from your duct system where this equipment is installed, or if you notice the air is too humid or too dry despite running your system, you may need repair.
+Of course, even with attentive care, you may need repair for your whole house humidifier or dehumidifier at some point.
+You may need repair if you hear funny noises from your duct system where this equipment is installed or if you notice the air is too humid or dry despite running your system.
 Be sure to give us a call at the first sign of trouble—we’re available 24/7 for any HVAC emergencies you may have!

 Additional Indoor Air Quality and HVAC Services